What Causes Foundation Cracks in Houston Homes?

 - Diagonal/stair-step cracks – Caused by differential settlement, these cracks often appear when one side of the foundation settles lower than the rest of it.
 This could lead to different structural problems within the home.

 - Horizontal cracks – In general, these cracks are caused by hydrostatic pressure, which pushes the soil against the foundation.

 Besides knowing the types of cracks that may affect your foundation, being aware of their underlying causes will allow you to take the necessary corrective measures even before they occur.
-Here are the main causes of foundation cracks.
+Here are the main c of foundation cracks.

 - Excess Water - Just like many other areas of the country, Houston also goes through seasonal changes.
 The dry season alternating with the wet season can adversely affect the clay soil under your home and cause foundation problems.
 To begin with, excess water coming from a flood or heavy rainfall combined with poor drainage and/or improper grading may cause the clay soil around and under your foundation to become soft.

 Because soft soil isn’t able to properly support the structure on top, your home may start to sink into the ground and settle unevenly, which will lead to cracks in the foundation and exterior walls.
 As well, over-saturated clay soil tends to expand significantly.
 The more it expands, the more pressure it exerts on the foundation, eventually causing it to bend and crack.